ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     15.2.
 Write installation and setup instructions for end-users, including pytest setup.
     15.3.
 Prepare release notes and changelog for the initial version.

-16. Project Wrap-up
+16. Project State Reporting Implementation
     16.1.
+Design and implement the ProjectStateReporter class 16.1.1.
+Create methods for generating each section of the report 16.1.2.
+Implement integration with StateManager for retrieving project data 16.1.3.
+Develop formatting logic for human-readable output 16.2.
+Enhance the WorkflowDirector to support project state reporting 16.2.1.
+Add a new method for generating the project state report 16.2.2.
+Integrate the ProjectStateReporter with the WorkflowDirector 16.3.
+Implement the DocumentationHealthChecker class
+        16.3.1.
+Develop algorithms for assessing documentation completeness and quality 16.3.2.
+Create methods for generating documentation health metrics 16.4.
+Enhance the LLMManager to support summary generation 16.4.1.
+Implement methods for generating qualitative summaries using the LLM 16.4.2.
+Develop prompt templates for each type of summary (project, requirements, domain model) 16.5.
+Update the CLI to include the new report generation command 16.5.1.
+Add a new CLI command for generating the project state report 16.5.2.
+Implement options for different output formats (plain text, Markdown, HTML) 16.6.
+Implement export functionality for project state reports 16.6.1.
+Develop methods for exporting reports in different formats 16.6.2.
+Ensure proper formatting and styling for each export format 16.7.
+Add unit tests for the new project state reporting functionality 16.7.1.
+Write tests for the ProjectStateReporter class 16.7.2.
+Create tests for the DocumentationHealthChecker
+        16.7.3.
+Develop tests for the new LLMManager summary generation methods 16.8.
+Update project documentation to include information about the new reporting feature 16.8.1.
+Add usage instructions for the new CLI command 16.8.2.
+Document the structure and contents of the project state report

+17. Project Wrap-up
+    17.1.
 Conduct a final review of all deliverables against the initial requirements.
-    16.2.
+    17.2.
 Address any remaining issues or discrepancies.
-    16.3.
+    17.3.
 Prepare a project handover document and final report.

 Throughout the implementation process, maintain regular communication with stakeholders and conduct progress reviews.
 Adjust the plan as necessary based on feedback and any unforeseen challenges.
 # LLM-Workflow Director Implementation Plan (Python Version)